Malbork Castle in Poland: Ultimate Guide

 What is the best way to get to Malbork? - We have a tip for you!

-The city, located on the picturesque Nogat River, is extremely fortunate – it lies at the junction of three Pomeranian regions: Żuławy, Powiśle and Kociewie, which stretches across the Vistula River.
-This is why Malbork is often called the gateway to the north – and for good reason.
+The town, situated on the banks of the picturesque Nogat River, is exceptionally fortunate – it lies at the junction of three Pomeranian regions: Żuławy, Powiśle and Kociewie, which stretch along the Vistula.
+This is precisely why Malbork is often referred to as the gateway to the north – and not without good reason.

 Enjoy the freedom and flexibility of a short term car rental.
-Kaizen Rent offers fast and hassle-free car rental in Gdańsk, car rental at Gdańsk airport, as well as in Bydgoszcz, Warsaw and even Katowice – just click on the connection search engine and plan your trip.
+Kaizen Rent offers fast and hassle-free car rental in Gdańsk, car rental at Gdańsk airport, as well as in Bydgoszcz, Warsaw and even Katowice.

-From Gdańsk, you can easily reach the historic Malbork Castle in just 52 minutes (62.2 km) via S7 and DK55, making it a perfect destination for a day trip.
+From Gdańsk to, you can easily reach the historic Malbork Castle in just 52 minutes (62.2 km) via S7 and DK55, making it a perfect destination for a day trip.
+With over 30 branches across Poland, you can collect your car from a convenient location and start your journey exactly when you want to.

 You have three options: